-- Suppliers that will be using Subcontractors must ensure and demonstrate that its Subcontractors meet, comply, or exceed GTM's minimum Safety pre-qualifications criteria. - The Supplier will document and be able to provide such documentation upon request to the Company as evidence that each Subcontractor has been pre-qualified utilizing Subcontractor Safety Checklist. - If a Subcontractor does not meet the Safety pre-qualification requirements, the Supplier will provide documentation to the Company;
+Suppliers that will be using Subcontractors must ensure and demonstrate that its Subcontractors meet, comply, or exceed GTM's minimum Safety pre-qualifications criteria.

+- The Supplier will document and be able to provide such documentation upon request to the Company as evidence that each Subcontractor has been pre-qualified utilizing Subcontractor Safety Checklist. - If a Subcontractor does not meet the Safety pre-qualification requirements, the Supplier will document (on the appropriate Enbridge form) and provide the Company with the following information: - Areas that don't meet the criteria - What the Suppliers corrective actions and or additional safety control measures for managing the Subcontractor for the intended work will be - Applicable Company Representative will accept or reject the usage of all Subcontractors. - Subcontractors performing OQ tasks are responsible for registering within Veriforce.

-- on the appropriate Enbridge form, - documenting the areas that they don't meet the criterial, and - what the Suppliers corrective actions and or additional safety control measures for managing the Subcontractor for the intended work will be. - Applicable Company Representative will accept or reject the usage of all Subcontractors Suppliers Competency, Training and Qualification - Supplier shall, at the request of GTM, provide validation of its qualifications and records of training for all Contractors performing Work.
+7.4.13.2.
+Suppliers Competency, Training and Qualification

+- Supplier shall, at the request of GTM, provide validation of its qualifications and records of training for all Contractors performing Work.
 Suppliers shall keep current training records readily available for review by GTM at its request. - Contractors must provide evidence of training and qualification records to the GTM worksite for verification.

+7.4.13.3.
 Pre-Work Activities, Mobilization and/or Kick Off Meetings

-- All Contractors involved in hands on work or management and supervision of hands-on work on the worksite must attend/complete: - A Pre-Job Meeting prior to engaging in work on the site: - For smaller projects / work efforts this may be a single meeting with all involved Personnel. - For larger projects, there may need to be multiple meetings to capture various work parties over the lifecycle of the project. - In either case, a Worker is typically only required to attend one of these meetings.
+All Contractors involved in hands-on work or management and supervision of hands-on work on the worksite must attend/complete:

+- A Pre-Job Meeting prior to engaging in work on the site: - For smaller projects and work efforts, this may be a single meeting with all involved Personnel. - For larger projects, there may need to be multiple meetings to capture various work parties over the lifecycle of the project.

+In either case, a Worker is typically only required to attend one of these meetings.

-Note: If during the pre-job meeting an Isolation point has been incorrectly identified physically (Tagged or labelled), any work taking place shall be temporarily stopped until a resolution can be implemented.
+NOTE: If during the pre-job meeting an Isolation point has been incorrectly identified physically (Tagged or labelled), any work taking place shall be temporarily stopped until a resolution can be implemented.
 Refer to HS Manual Section 4.29.5 Lockout/Tagout Evaluation

-- Enbridge H&S orientation: - This must be completed prior to engaging in work on any GTM worksite. - Once complete, the Enbridge H&S orientation is valid for a year for any GTM worksite. - Site-specific orientation: - This needs to be completed prior to engaging in work at a specific operation or facility for the first time and subsequently if there are significant changes in local conditions since a previous visit that necessitate a new site-specific orientation. - Attendance records are kept for any pre-job meetings. - A system is in place to confirm completion of H&S orientation by any Worker on the site. - The pre-job meeting must include communication of the safety and emergency preparedness and response requirements. - Enbridge HS Support Personnel providing support services on the worksite should attend and may assist the Enbridge People Leader or designate facilitate the pre-job meeting.

-The Enbridge People Leader is responsible to ensure any regulatory permits or postings are posted in an appropriate location as required by the applicable regulator.
+- Enbridge H&S orientation: - This must be completed prior to engaging in work on any GTM worksite. - o Once complete, the Enbridge H&S orientation is valid for a year for any GTM worksite. - Site-specific orientation: - This needs to be completed prior to engaging in work at a specific operation or facility for the first time and subsequently if there are significant changes in local conditions since a previous visit that necessitate a new site-specific orientation. - Attendance records are kept for any pre-job meetings. - A system is in place to confirm completion of H&S orientation by any Worker on the site. - The pre-job meeting must include communication of safety and emergency preparedness and response requirements. - Enbridge HS Support Personnel providing support services on the worksite should attend and may assist the Enbridge People Leader or designate facilitate the pre-job meeting. - The Enbridge People Leader is responsible for ensuring any regulatory permits or postings are posted in an appropriate location as required by the applicable regulator.

-Note: If during pre job/tailgate meetings, an isolation point has been identified as incorrectly physically tagged or labeled, work shall not proceed until a resolution can be implemented.
+NOTE: If during pre job/tailgate meetings, an isolation point has been identified as incorrectly physically tagged or labeled, work shall not proceed until a resolution can be implemented.
 Refer to HS Manual Section 4.29.5 Lockout/Tagout Evaluation and HS Manual Section 8.0 Management of Change.

+7.4.13.4.
 Pre-Work/Kick Off Meeting Topics